-Note: If you use Converter Mode, we recommend that you Disable the Packet Mode option.
+Note: If you are using this unit in Converter Mode, we recommend that you Disable the Packet Mode option.

-A detailed explanation of the setting choices is given underneath the following screenshot - this is followed by diagrams and descriptions of the different network setups and operating modes.
+A detailed explanation of the setting choices is provided underneath the following screenshot.
+This is followed by diagrams and descriptions of the different network setups and operating modes.

-RS232/422/485 Transfer Configuration
+KSZSZI4ZZI465 ITansfel Configuration

 Server Client Mode Configuration

-Operation Mode Device Server 🔻
+Operation Mode Device Server 🗸

 Remote IP 1 192.168.0.155 Port 1234 (1024~65535)

-Remote IP 2 0.0.0.0 Port 1234 Enable
+Remote IP 2 0.0.0.0 Port 1234 🗖 Enable

-Remote IP 3 0.0.0.0 Port 1234
+Remote IP 3 0.0.0.0 Port 1234 Enable

-Remote IP 4 0.0.0.0 Port 1234 Enable
+Remote IP 4 0.0.0.0 Port 1234 🗖 Enable

-Connection Idle Time (sec) (30~3600)
+Connection Idle Time (sec) 600 (30~3600)

-Packet mode inter-packet timeout 20 mS (1~5000) □ Enable
+Packet mode inter-packet timeout 20 mS (1~5000) 🗆 Enable

-Delimiter (Hex) 1.
-C Enable 2.
-C Enable
+Delimiter (Hex) 1. 🔽 🗆 Enable 2. 🔍 🗖 Enable

-Delimiter Process Do Nothing 🔻
+Delimiter Process Do Nothing

 Serial Port Configuration

-Operation Mode : RS232 Mode
+Operation Mode :R\$232 Mode

-Baud Rate 115200 🔻
+Baud Rate 115200 -

-Parity None 🔻
+Parity None

-Word Length 8
+Word Length 8 🗸

-Stop Bits 1
+Stop Bits 1 🗸

 Flow Control None

 Reset Apply

-EXPLANATION: Server/Client Mode Configuration Operation Mode TCP Server: the TCP Server mode of the Device Server allows TCP connections from up to four Device Servers with TCP Client mode or PC with Serial IP Redirector program running.
+EXPLANATION: Server/Client Mode Configuration

+5 Operation Mode TCP Server: the TCP Server mode of the Device Server allows TCP connections from up to four Device Servers with TCP Client mode or PC with Serial IP Redirector program running.
 TCP Client: the TCP Client mode of the Device Server can establish up to four TCP connections with Device Servers of TCP Server mode.
 UDP Server: the UDP Server mode of the Device Server allows the communication initiated from up to four UDP Clients.
-UDP Client: the UDP Client mode can communicate with up to four UDP Servers in UDP communication model.
+UDP Client: the UDP Client mode can communicate with up to four UDP Servers in UDP client mode.
 Device Server: the Device Server acts as Server role of RFC-2217 COM Port Control Protocol.
 Converter Mode: two Device Servers communicate with each other through peer-to-peer architecture in TCP communication model.
 The TCP Client and Server roles of two Device Server peers are negotiated automatically.
 Remote IP 1~4 IP addresses of the other end device or Serial IP Redirector workstations.
 Port The TCP port number corresponding to each remote IP that the TCP Server is bound to.
 Status Toggle between "Enable" and "Disable" for activating or deactivating the second to the fourth remote IP/Port entries.
 Connection Idle Time In seconds.
 The TCP Server or Client will disconnect the TCP session if no packets are transmitted in the set period.
 Packet mode (serial) Enabled - input data from the serial interface is treated as serial packets.
 Disabled - input data from the serial interface is treated as bit streams.
 Packet mode inter-packet timeout In milliseconds.
 The delimiter value for recognizing the timeout gap between serial packets if Packet Mode is enabled.
 Delimiter1(Hex)/ Status Besides the inter-packet timeout, serial packets can be delimited by one or two trailer bytes of specific values.
 Delimiter 1 is the hexadecimal number of the first delimiter byte.
 Toggle to "Enable" on the "Status" field for delimiting serial packets according to trailer byte rather than inter-packet timeout.
 Delimiter2(Hex)/ Status The hexadecimal number of the second delimiter byte.
 If this byte is "Disable" and the Delimiter 1 is "Enable", the delimiter byte length is one.
+Cardal David Caroffe Serial Port Config A read-only attribute.
+It shows the BS232/422/485 mode set by the

-Serial Port Configuration Operation Mode A read-only attribute.
+Operation Mode A read-only attribute.
 It shows the RS232/422/485 mode set by the DIP switch.
 Baud Rate The speed of the serial interface.
 Parity Select or disable the parity checking method Word Length The length of data in bits Stop Bits The bit length of stop bits Flow Control The flow control method for informing the correspondent